niallpcarroll/walking-galway-history/README.md

 #### Lighthouse
 Lighthouse is a tool created by Google to test a website's performance, accessibility, best practices, SEO and qualification as a progressive web application.

 It gives scores on the usability of the website.
-The test is done for mobile version and desktop version.
+Tests were carried out for the Home, Gallery and Contact pages for the mobile version and the desktop version.
 Overall the scores for desktop devices are good, but performance is weaker for mobile devices, most likely due to some images being larger than necessary.

 **The scores for a desktop device:**